LDTips/EADS-Algorithms_and_Data_Structures_Labs/README.md

 # EADS_Labs
 Laboratory tasks (C++) from Algorithms and Data Structures course

-Documentation is provided in code comments and in separate .pdf files for each project

 ## Tasks
+Data structure implementations:
 1. Single-list class implementation
 2. Ring class implementation
-3. AVL tree implementation
+3. Encapsulated AVL tree (self-balancing tree) implementation

+## Information

+Documentation is provided in separate .pdf files for each project, as well as in code comments.